Monday, April 2, 2018

 Posted with permission of the poet.

-*This is the second Kingdom Poets post about Malcolm Guite: first post.
+*This is the second Kingdom Poets post about Malcolm Guite: first post, third post.

 Entry written by D.S.
 Martin.
 His latest poetry collection is Ampersand (2018, Cascade).
 His books are available through Amazon, and Wipf & Stock, including the anthologies The Turning Aside, and Adam, Eve, & the Riders of the Apocalypse.